QuickBooks Online configuration

 This account must be created if retainage or holdbacks for prime contract invoices will be tracked in the accounting system. |

-The core principle of job costing is to maintain a master list of cost codes to consistently categorize work.
+The core principle of job costing is to maintain a primary list of cost codes to categorize work consistently.
 These standard cost codes will be used across estimating, project management, and accounting teams to ensure smooth and accurate information flow between departments.

 To support integration between Sage Construction Management and QuickBooks Online, enter each cost code as a service item, matching both the code and description in both systems.
 These service items must reference the same expense/COGs and income GL accounts.
 When exporting project financials from Sage Construction Management to QuickBooks Online, job cost code references are automatically replaced with their corresponding service items, so consistent naming and account mapping are essential.